caseygrun/phage-seq/README.md

+# Code and Data for "Bacterial cell surface characterization by phage display coupled to high-throughput sequencing."

 Code used to process the high-throughput sequencing data in our manuscript "Bacterial cell surface characterization by phage display coupled to high-throughput sequencing."

-This repository contains five components:
+This repository contains several components:

 - `nbseq-workflow` contains shared code for a Snakemake-based workflow for processing raw Phage-seq sequencing data.
 The other directories include symbolic links to the `scripts`, conda environments (`envs`), and `rules` defined in this directory.
 However, each specific experiment contains its own configuration, resources, and Snakemake workflow definitions (`Snakefile` and `*.smk`).
+Additionally, each experiment contains a set of Jupyter notebooks in `workflow/notebooks` which were used to generate figures in the manuscript.
 	- `panning-small` contains code used to process the data from solid-phase and small-scale cell-based  phage display selection campaigns reported in Fig. 2
 	- `panning-massive` contains code used to process the data from high-throughput cell-based phage display selection campaigns reported in Fig. 3D
 	- `panning-extended` contains code used to process the data from the extended rounds of high-throughput cell-based phage display selection reported in Fig. 3E
-- `panning-minimal` is a runnable example containing a small subset of the data from `panning-extended`.
+	- `panning-minimal` is a self-contained, runnable example containing a small subset of the data from `panning-extended`.
 The code is otherwise the same as `panning-extended`.
+- `alpaca-library` contains a Snakebake-based workflow for processing data where the entire input library was sequenced using longer reads in order to characterize its diversity.
+- `other-figures` contains raw data and code used to generate other figures in the paper that do not rely on sequencing data (e.g. ELISAs and phagemid titers).

 ## Installation and usage